digital-asset/daml/docs/source/json-api/production-setup/query-store.rst

 Behavior Under High Load
 ************************

-As stated :doc:`in the overview <../index>`, the JSON API is optimized for rapid application development and ease of developer onboarding.
+As stated :doc:`in the overview <../index>`, the HTTP JSON API service is optimized for rapid application development and ease of developer onboarding.
 It is not intended to support every high-performance use case.
 To understand how a high-load application may reach the limits of its design, you need to consider how the query store works.

-First, always keep in mind that *the JSON API can only do whatever an ordinary ledger API client application could do, including your own*.
+First, always keep in mind that *the HTTP JSON API service can only do whatever an ordinary ledger API client application could do, including your own*.
 That's because it *is* an ordinary client of :doc:`/app-dev/ledger-api`.
-So, if your application's queries are a poor match for the way JSON API's query store works, it's time to consider cutting out the middleman.
+So, if your application's queries are a poor match for the way HTTP JSON API service's query store works, it's time to consider cutting out the middleman.

 Running a Query